 - This type of clutch is small in size.
 Due to its compact size, the multi-plate clutch is suitable for any sort of vehicles around the globe.
 As the motorcycles and scooters have limited space, so the multi-plate clutch can be fitted easily because of its compact size.

 - The multi-plate clutches have many friction surfaces.
-As the transmission of torque depends on the number of friction surfaces, so in the case of the multi-plate clutch, torque becomes higher than the single-plate clutch.
+As the transmission of torque depends on the number of friction surfaces, so in the case of the multi-plate clutch, torque becomes higher in the single-plate clutch.

 - In comparison to a single-plate clutch, the multi-plate clutch helps the engine to perform with better acceleration.